bird-house/birdhouse-deploy/birdhouse/components/README.rst

 By enabling this component, the `Weaver`_ service will be integrated into the stack.

-This component offers `OGC API - Processes`_ (a.k.a `WPS-REST bindings` and `WPS-T (Transactional)`) support.
+This component offers `OGC API - Processes`_ interace to WPS components (a.k.a `WPS-REST bindings` and `WPS-T (Transactional)` support).
 This provides a RESTful JSON interface with asynchronous WPS processes execution over remote instances.
-Other WPS of the stack (`Finch`, `Flyingpigeon`, etc.) will also all be registered under `Weaver`_ in order to provide a common endpoint to retrieve all available processes, and dispatch their execution to the appropriate service.
+Other WPS components of the birdhouse stack (`finch`_, `flyingpigeon`_, etc.) will also all be registered under `Weaver`_ in order to provide a common endpoint to retrieve all available processes, and dispatch their execution to the corresponding service.
 Finally, `Weaver`_ also adds `Docker` image execution capabilities as a WPS process, allowing deployment and execution of custom applications and workflows.

 Usage